Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

 \subsection{\textbf{SynPASS Benchmark}}

 In order to study the performance of panoramic semantic segmentation of current existing approaches and our approach Trans4PASS+ on the proposed synthetic dataset, the SynPASS benchmark with the full $22$ classes is established.
 As shown in Table~\ref{table:synpass_benchmark}, we conduct experiments for panoramic semantic segmentation on the SynPASS dataset using either CNN-based approaches (\eg, Fast-SCNN~\cite{fastscnn}, DeepLabv3+~\cite{deeplabv3+}, and HRNet~\cite{hrnet}) or transformer-based approaches (\eg, PVT~\cite{pvt}, SegFormer~\cite{segformer}, and the proposed Trans4PASS and Trans4PASS+).
 All the investigations among transformer-based approaches are conducted considering the trade-off between efficiency and model size within a fair comparison.
-The models are trained on the overall training set and their performances are reported in different weather and day/night conditions.
-Compared with existing approaches, Trans4PASS+ (Tiny) surpasses HRNet with the best performance among all the listed CNN-based methods by $+5.41\%$ in mIoU on the validation set.
-The largest improvement lies in the \emph{rainy} condition with a $+7.33\%$ gain.
-Trans4PASS and Trans4PASS+ consistently outperform PVT and SegFormer in all conditions, which showcases that our models have strong capability to capture panoramic segmentation cues on the synthetic dataset even considering different weather and day/night scenarios.
+The models are trained on the overall training set and their performances are reported in different weather and day/night conditions. {Compared with existing approaches, Trans4PASS+ (Tiny) surpasses HRNet with the best performance among all the listed CNN-based methods by ${+}5.37\%$ in mIoU on the validation set.} {Trans4PASS and Trans4PASS+ consistently outperform PVT and SegFormer in all conditions.
+Compared to SegFormer-B2, our small model achieves respective ${+}4.12\%$ and ${+}3.48\%$ gains on the validation- and test set.
+The largest improvement lies in the \emph{rainy} condition with a ${+}5.03\%$ gain.
+The results showcase that our models have a strong capability to capture panoramic segmentation cues on the synthetic dataset even considering different weather and day/night scenarios.}

-Comparing the small versions of Trans4PASS+ and Trans4PASS, Trans4PASS+ performs more accurately in all conditions and clearly elevates the overall mIoU scores on both validation- and testing set.
-According to Table~\ref{table:synpass_stat}, the samples are equally distributed among different scenarios and Trans4PASS+ also yields balanced segmentation performance across different kinds of weather and day/night conditions, which demonstrates the robustness of our model in different scenarios.
-The experimental results of all the investigated models illustrate that there is still remarkable improvement space on the newly established benchmark, since the best performance is $39.16\%$ on the SynPASS test set, indicating that the proposed benchmark is challenging for panoramic semantic segmentation of synthetic data.
+{Compared to Trans4PASS, the advanced Trans4PASS+ model performs more accurately in all conditions and clearly elevates the overall mIoU scores on both validation- and testing sets.} According to Table~\ref{table:synpass_stat}, the samples are equally distributed among different scenarios and Trans4PASS+ also yields balanced segmentation performance across different kinds of weather and illuminating conditions, which demonstrates the robustness of our new model in different scenarios. {The results of all the investigated models illustrate that there is still remarkable improvement space on the newly established benchmark, since the best performance is $40.72\%$ on the SynPASS test set, indicating that the new benchmark is challenging due to its high diversity.}